LSFLK/superapp-mobile/backend/README.md

 - CORS is open by default (allowOrigins `*`).
 Review before production.

 ### Connection security (Gateway or Direct HTTPS)
-You can choose how to secure the network transport to this backend:
-The following figure shows the available connection security options
+You can choose how to secure the network transport to this backend.
+The following figure shows the available connection security options:
 - API gateway TLS termination
 - Direct HTTPS (trusted CA or self-signed for local only).
 <figure>